valm-hitiq/gsdk/protocol/z-wave/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.21.2 {#section-7-21-2}

+## Fix migration process from 7.17 to 7.18+
+The migration process of the controller is broken since 7.18.1.
+Restore this migration process.
+This process is used when a controller is updated from a version older than 7.18 to 7.18 or newer.

 # 7.21.1 {#section-7-21-1}

 ## Support